lsst-sqre/phalanx/docs/developers/define-secrets.rst

 Define VaultSecret resources
 ============================

-The Phalanx secrets tooling will ensure that the secret is in Vault, but you must still create or update a ``VaultSecret`` resource in your application's deployment (typically in its Helm chart) to tell `Vault Secrets Operator`_ how to create a ``Secret`` that your application can use.
+The Phalanx secrets tooling will ensure that the secret is in Vault, but you must still create or update a ``VaultSecret`` resource in your application's deployment, typically in its Helm chart, to tell `Vault Secrets Operator`_ how to create a ``Secret`` that your application can use.
-(See :doc:`write-a-helm-chart` for more details on creating a Helm chart for an application.)

 A typical ``VaultSecret`` Helm template for an application looks like this (replace ``myapp`` with your application's name):